 - 1. That DEP shall establish a REPS rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on December 1, 2023 and expiring on November 30, 2024; - 2.
-That DEP shall establish an EMF rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on December 1, 2023, and expiring on November 30, 2024;
+That DEP shall establish an EMF rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on December 1, 2023 and expiring on November 30, 2024: - 3.
+That DEP shall file the appropriate rate schedules and riders with the Commission in order to implement the provisions of this Order as soon as practicable, but not later than ten days after the date that the Commission issues the order in this docket;

-- 3. That DEP shall file the appropriate rate schedules and riders with the Commission in order to implement the provisions of this Order as soon as practicable, but not later than 10 days after the issuance of this Order; - 4.
-That DEP shall work with the Public Staff to jointly prepare a proposed notice to customers of the rate adjustments ordered by the Commission in this docket, as well as in Docket Nos.
-E-2, Sub 1321, 1323, and 1324 (DEP Rider Dockets), and shall file the proposed notice to customers for Commission approval no later than three business days after the last Commission Order is issued in the DEP Rider Dockets; - 5.
+- 4. That DEP shall work with the Public Staff to prepare a joint notice to customers of the rate adjustment ordered by the Commission in this docket, as well as in Docket Nos.
+E-2, Sub 1321, 1323, and 1324, and the Company shall file such notice for Commission approval as soon as practicable; - 5.
 That DEP's 2022 REPS Compliance Report is hereby approved and the RECs in DEP's 2022 compliance sub-accounts in NC-RETS shall be retired; - 6.
-That DEP shall file in all future REPS rider applications the results of studies the costs of which were or are proposed to be recovered via its REPS EMF and REPS rider and, for those studies that are subject to confidentiality agreements, information regarding whether and how parties can access the results of those studies; and - 7.
+That DEP shall file in all future REPS rider applications the results of studies the costs of which were or are proposed to be recovered via its REPS EMF and rider and, for those studies that are subject to confidentiality agreements, information regarding whether and how parties can access the results of those studies; and - 7.
 That DEP shall continue to file a worksheet explaining the discrete costs that DEP includes as "other incremental costs" in all future REPS rider proceedings.
-DEP shall also continue to include details on its primary compliance cost exhibits of its renewable energy and REC purchases by REC type (e.g., thermal, electric), in addition to the established resource type and supplier breakdown.